ifindev/buying-frenzy/README.md

 # Buying Frenzy

+## Notes

+Currently this project is still on hold.
+I am planning to finish this, but still have several work and personal things to do. :)

 ## Description

 Buying Frenzy is a backend service and a database for a simple food delivery platform.
 Currently, the supported API endpoints are for these operations only: